Climate change

 Go to Top

-Is this not a natural progression, climate has varied over the ages?
+Is this not a natural progression; climate has varied over the ages?

 Although it is true that there are natural processes, which lead to very significant climate change, the evidence indicates that these known processes are not responsible for the rate of climate change we have experienced in recent decades.
 The new driver for climate change is anthropogenic emissions of GHGs.
-This has been superimposed on the natural cycle of climate variatility, leading to a rate of climate change which has not occurred at any other time in recent geological history.
+This has been superimposed on the natural cycle of climate variatility, leading to a rate of climate change that has not occurred at any other time in recent geological history.
+For more information check out the EPA lecture series.

 Go to Top